torvalds/linux/Documentation/admin-guide/hw-vuln/attack_vector_controls.rst

-Similar to the user-to-user attack vector, preventing a malicious VM from leaking data from another VM requires mitigating guest-to-host attacks as well due to the Linux kernel phys map.
+Similar to the user-to-user attack vector, preventing a malicious VM from leaking data from another VM requires mitigating guest-to-host attacks as well due to the GNU/Linux kernel phys map.

 *guest-to-guest mitigations are enabled by default if KVM support is present*